 Collection: Wood Fired Ceramics

-When I make Wood Fired Pottery it all starts like any other pots.
+When I make Wood Fired Pottery it starts out like any other pottery I make.
 I throw the pots on the potters wheel, using clay that can sustain the high temperatures (both stoneware and porcelain), trim and sometimes texture or carve them.
 The finished pots are then left to dry completely.

-Wood, when burned, creates ash which floats through the atmosphere of the kiln and falls on the surfaces of the pots, it melts and creates the most amazing patters and colors.
+Wood, when burned, creates ashes which floats through the atmosphere of the kiln and falls on the surfaces of the pots, it melts and creates the most amazing patters and colors.